Mild Cognitive Impairment

 End of life care

 Working together with Greater Manchester Hospices we are developing training on end of life care of those with dementia.
 This will be targeted at Primary Care Networks in the first instance to support their delivery of the Enhanced Health in Care Homes programme from October 2020.
 If you are part of a Primary Care Network and would like the opportunity for your multidisciplinary team to attend this free webinar training, please contact email@example.com.

 During COVID-19, delirium has been particularly prevalent.
-To that end, we have expedited the testing of the Greater Manchester Community Delirium Toolkit (including a person centred leaflet).
+To that end, we have expedited the testing of the Greater Manchester Community Delirium Toolkit (link to resources).
 This toolkit is designed for multidisciplinary community teams to help identify and manage delirium appropriately.
-If your team would like to test out the toolkit with support from Dementia United, please contact email@example.com.
+If your team would like to test out the toolkit with support from Dementia United, please contact firstname.lastname@example.org.

 Those with young onset and rare dementia often have to wait longer to receive a diagnosis and when they do, support available is often not age or symptom appropriate.
 Dementia United will be hosting a webinar training session on diagnosis of young onset and rare dementia as well as promoting the use of a Young Dementia UK resource that supports dementia advisers to have age appropriate conversations.
 Also watch out for our leaflet that shows how personal budgets can be particularly beneficial for personalised support of those those living with young onset and rare dementia, as well as the Pennine Care films on Frontotemporal Dementia.

 Health Innovation Manchester is working with academia, the healthcare system, commissioners and providers within Greater Manchester to consider the future possibilities of prevention, via the development of an Early Dementia Diagnostic framework for Greater Manchester working with the Dementia Industry Group, which is a life sciences industry collaborative group supporting the UK to lead in the field of dementia treatment and research.